-- 1. The college's initiative to establish an International Center for Research in Sustainable Islamic Business and Finance to be one of the leading research centers of Islamic finance in the world. - 2.
-The academic advising support provided to students through the Online Academic - 3.
+- 1. The embedded Islamic Finance concepts and the Accounting and Auditing Organization for Islamic Financial Institutions Standards in the programme's curriculum. - 2.
+The college's initiative to establish an International Center for Research in Sustainable Islamic Business and Finance to be one of the leading research centers of Islamic finance in the world. - 3.
+The academic advising support provided to students through the Online Academic Clinic. - 4.
 The external accreditation of the College via the Association to Advance Collegiate Schools of Business and its initiative to secure accreditations via the European Foundation for Management Development's Quality Improvement System and the Association of MBAs.